Are you wondering what kind of fish you should be going for when spearfishing? Read on to learn about the best fish.

 Some of the most notably large pelagics include swordfish, sharks, and tuna.
 These are some of the best fish for swordfish.

 The majority of fish swim in the reef or the open water, but there is a middle ground.
-At some point, every fish makes its way through the
+At some point, every fish makes its way through the weedline or middle-ground between the reef and open ocean.
+And some fish spend more time in the weedline than others.

-Some of the choicest fish in the
+Some of the choicest fish in the weedline are sharks, kingies, and snapper.

 The tropics are home to the widest variety of marine life anywhere on earth.
 Tropical fish swim in clear, warm waters.
 Tropical waters are excellent for spearfishers, thanks to the crystal clear visibility.